trungvose/space-invaders-phaser-3/README.md

 ## Time Spending

 I only spent a couple of hours on one weekend to read the documentation and migrate the source code to Phaser 3.
 Based on the report, 8 hours was the total time spending.
+Monday, August 10 is a public holiday in Singapore so I have the right to finalize and publish the game 😎

 ![Space Invaders built with Phaser 3 and TypeScript][time-spending]